Help for adult bedwetting

 - Lifestyle modifications: Since smoking and obesity can both contribute to the problem, your provider may recommend making lifestyle changes to improve symptoms.

-- Fluid intake: It can be helpful to pay attention to how much and what types of liquid you consume.
+- Fluid intake: It can be helpful to pay attention to how much, what types, and when you consume liquid.
 You may find certain patterns help or hinder wetting the bed.

 Here’s to dry days (and nights) ahead!